Back to bricks list

 Build streamlit app

-There is 2 ways of building a StreamlitApp :
+There is 3 ways of building a StreamlitApp :

-• Through a streamlit live task
+• With a streamlit agent

 # This generates an app with one dataframe as input.
 Then the user can select 2 columns to plot a scatter plot.